note89/note89.github.io/content/drafts/typelevel-tic-tac-toe-in-typescript/index.md

 ```

 Here what we described in the previous section gets done.
-We use the `WinningPositions` together with a board to look up the state of all those squares.
+We use the `WinningPositions` together with a board to look up the state of all those winning tuples.
-We then see if any of those array of coordinates only contain one player
+We then see if any of those tuples of coordinates only contain one player.

 `GetWinner` might not be the perfect name, because it gives back whatever is unique in a winning set of squares so for example it would return `Empty` for the initial board.
-So the game starts out with `Empty` as a winner one could say.
+*(So the game starts out with `Empty` as a winner one could say)*

 ### Round